Modern Slavery Statement

 • Our values - Civica’s values of Knowledge, Integrity and Action makes clear to our employees the actions and behaviour expected of them when representing Civica.
 We strive to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing our supply chain.

-We undertake due diligence in relation to slavery and human trafficking when considering taking on new suppliers, and review our existing suppliers on a periodic basis.
+Supplier due diligence is undertaken in relation to modern slavery and human trafficking when assessing new suppliers (onboarding),and reviewing existing suppliers (ongoing assurance) on a periodic basis.
 Our due diligence and reviews include:

-• Mapping the supply chain broadly to assess particular product or geographical risks of modern slavery and human trafficking
+• Mapping the supply chain broadly to assess particular product type or geographical risks of modern slavery and human trafficking.

 • Evaluating the modern slavery and human trafficking risks of each new supplier